 The MTi’s (MTi-1, MTi-10 and MTi-100 series) and MTw have been designed as orientation sensors.
 The MTi-7 and MTi-G-710, although also primarily orientation sensors, offer velocity and position output and can be used in outdoor applications.

-If you intend to calculate velocity and/or position, from acceleration data, using the MTi or MTw, you will need to subtract the gravity component from the acceleration data and provide an initial velocity.
+If you intend to calculate velocity and/or position, from acceleration and orientation data, using the MTi or MTw, you will need to subtract the gravity component from the acceleration data and provide an initial velocity.
 Double integration of acceleration data to estimate position is very inaccurate due to integration drift inherent with sensor noise and bias.
 When integrating sensor data, you will implicitly have to accept integration drift.
 Expect the position estimate to be acceptable for a short period of time only, in the order of seconds.

 Please note that you need to use either the quaternion or matrix representation of the orientation for that purpose.
 Euler angles are not suitable for this kind of calculation.
-By using the Free Acceleration provided by the MTi-20, MTi-30, MTi-200 or MTi-300 you can skip the gravity subtraction.
+By using the Free Acceleration provided by the MTi-2, MTi-3, MTi-20, MTi-30, MTi-200 or MTi-300 you can skip the gravity subtraction.
 This is already done by the filter.

 Disclaimer: be reminded that the MTi and MTw are designed as orientation sensors.
 Xsens supplies the Free Acceleration output and acceleration output as is.
 This article is published for courtesy reasons.
 As we are bounded by the physical limitations of the MTi and MTw, we cannot support you in calculating position, nor can we provide example code for this purpose.